 Here we have some of the most commonly asked queries regarding the best CD players in 2020:

 What are the differences between a CD player and a DVD player?

 The main difference, or the difference that matters really, is that DVD players can read and play all formats and types of CDs.
 This means that we can use only one device for all our media needs, both video and audio.
 And as such, we end up saving some money in the process.

-On the flip end of the spectrum, CD players cannot play DVDs.
+CD players cannot play DVDs on the flip end of the spectrum.
 This is primarily because the lasers in CD players are not made to read the data on DVDs.